Avoid these financial mistakes that can cause big problems

 Because they are able to save you money in the long-run, accounting professionals are not a costly expenditure, but rather a profit center!

-Problem 4: Poor Record Keeping
+Problem 5: Poor Record Keeping

 Accurate and current records are a must for every business.
 Knowing your company’s purchases, sales, payments and other daily transactions is key.
 Performing this task on your own is time consuming, inefficient and ineffective when you are trying to run a business.

-That’s why you need a dedicated bookkeeper.
-The bookkeeper keeps track of your transactions, reconciles them to be sure everything matches up, provides accurate reports and creates automations to streamline your business.
+That’s why you need a dedicated Bookkeeper.
+The Bookkeeper keeps track of your transactions, reconciles them to be sure everything matches up, provides accurate reports and creates automations to streamline your business.

-Problem 5: Incorrectly Pricing Product or Services
+Problem 6: Incorrectly Pricing Product or Services

 Many small business owners fail to consider the overhead costs and/or hidden production costs during the sales and/or service lifecycle.
 Some common omissions are cost of equipment, human resource costs, brick and mortar expenses or technology used to sell the product or service.
 You must also consider returns and refunds, shipping costs and potential defective product runs.